Graduate Fellowships

 The MIT HEALS Collaborative will pursue ambitious goals such as AI and life science, low-cost diagnostics, neuroscience and mental health, environmental life science, food and agriculture, the future of public health and health care, and women’s health.

-AI/computation and genetics Professor of biology Jonathan Weissman PhD ’93 uses computational strategies to create novel, high-density genetic maps to understand cell pathways and potentially help tailor drug treatments to a patient’s genetic makeup.
+Professor of biology Jonathan Weissman PhD ’93 uses computational strategies to create novel, high-density genetic maps to understand cell pathways and potentially help tailor drug treatments to a patient’s genetic makeup.

-AI/computation and cancer screening Regina Barzilay, the School of Engineering Distinguished Professor for AI and Health, has demonstrated that AI-risk models, paired with AI-designed screening policies, offer significant improvements to cancer screening, particularly for breast and lung cancers.
+Regina Barzilay, the School of Engineering Distinguished Professor for AI and Health, has demonstrated that AI-risk models, paired with AI-designed screening policies, offer significant improvements to cancer screening, particularly for breast and lung cancers.

-Pediatric innovation Led by Elazer R. Edelman MD, ’78, SM ’79, PhD ’84, the Edward J. Poitras Professor in Medical Engineering and Science, MIT is working with area hospitals to accelerate the translation of cutting-edge scientific, technological, and engineering advancements to real-world application for children’s health.
+Led by Elazer R. Edelman MD, ’78, SM ’79, PhD ’84, the Edward J. Poitras Professor in Medical Engineering and Science, MIT is working with area hospitals to accelerate the translation of cutting-edge scientific, technological, and engineering advancements to real-world application for children’s health.

 Launched in collaboration with the Charles H. Hood Foundation, addressing unmet needs in pediatric medicine by developing technologies and treatments tailored specifically for children.